lpereira/blotest/blog/html/_sources/2019/10/24/lwan_5_years_in_snippets.rst.txt

 Non-boolean predicates
 ----------------------

-C lacks sum types, but sometimes you can get creative with what you have.
+C lacks option types, but sometimes you can get creative with what you have.
 For instance, I like how elegant this small piece of code that determines the temporary directory turned out:

 .. code:: c